madhu221b/uva-dl2-team11/blogpost.md

 | <a id="fig6_1"> Figure 6.1: </a> Relative accuracy obtained when replacing node features at different distances with baseline value | <a id="fig6_2"> Figure  6.2: </a> Relative F1 score obtained when replacing node features at different distances with baseline value  |

-# 5. Qualitative Experiments
+#  <a id = "sec5"> 5.
+Qualitative Experiments  </a>
 ## 5.1 Does model performance correlate with graph qualities that predict over-squashing?

-The original paper [1](#1) claim that their datasets were good benchmarks for LRI based on three statistics of the graphs they contained: the average shortest path distance between nodes in the graph, the graph diameter, and the number of nodes.
-We hypothesise that if these statistics were indicative of the presence of long range interactions in the dataset, then we would be able to correlate them with the relative performance of different models.
-For example, because transformers are less susceptible to over-squashing than GCNs, we expect that they should outperform GCNs on tasks with high values of each statistic.
+The original paper [[1]](#1) claim that their datasets were good benchmarks for LRI based on three statistics of the graphs they contained: the average shortest path distance between nodes in the graph, the graph diameter, and the number of nodes.
+We hypothesize that if these statistics were indicative of the presence of long range interactions in the dataset, then we would be able to correlate them with the relative performance of different models.

-While it's not clear that the statistics we mentioned are related to over-squashing, we also investigate an alternative statistic that has a stronger theoretical relationship with over-squashing.
-Recently [2](#2) has shown that the degree of over-squashing can be measured by spectral properties of a graph.
-The Cheeger constant $h_G$ of a graph G is defined as:
+While it's not clear that the statistics we mentioned are related to over-squashing, we also investigate an alternative statistic that has a stronger theoretical relationship with over-squashing. [[2]](#2) has shown that the degree of over-squashing can be measured by the Cheeger constant $h_G$ of a graph G which is defined as:

 $$h_G = \min_{S \subseteq G} h_S \text{  where  }  h_S = \frac{\lvert\delta S \rvert}{\min vol(S), vol(V/S)}$$

 where the _boundary_  $\lvert\delta S \rvert$ is defined as the set of edges 'leaving S' $\delta S = \{ (i, j) : i \in S, j \not\in S\}$ and the _volume_ $vol(S) = \sum_{i \in S} \text{degree}(i)$.
-In other words, the Cheeger constant is small when we can find two large sets of vertices with sparse intersection, $S$ and $V\setminus S$, such that there are few edges going between them.
-In other words, there is a bottleneck between the two sets.
-A low Cheeger constant does not necessarily imply a bottlenecking effect.
+In other words, the Cheeger constant is small when we can find two large sets of vertices with sparse intersection, $S$ and $V\setminus S$, such that there are few edges going between them which forms a bottleneck.

 ![img.png](assets/high_asp_low_cheeger_graph.png)

 A 'stretched' out graph would have a low Cheeger constant but high average shortest path.
 However, a low average shortest path would imply that there are many pairs of nodes that are close together, and so we would expect that the graph is not stretched out and that the graph would have sparse connections between clusters.
 Therefore, we expect that a low Cheeger constant and low average shortest path together to be indicative of over-squashing.

-[2](#2) show that $2h_G$ is an upper bound for the minimum 'balanced Forman curvature' of the graph, a quantity that describes how 'bottlenecked' the neighbourhood of each edge in the graph is in terms of the number of cycles it appears.
+[[2]](#2) show that $2h_G$ is an upper bound for the minimum 'balanced Forman curvature' of the graph, a quantity that describes how 'bottlenecked' the neighbourhood of each edge in the graph is in terms of the number of cycles it appears.
 The negative values for a given edge $(i,j)$ can be interpreted as indicating that this edge forms a 'bridge' between two sets of vertices.
-In turn, this curvature controls how effectively gradients can populate through each neighbourhood of the graph (one possible definition of oversquashing).
-Finally, although the Cheeger value is infeasible to compute exactly, the first eigenvalue $\lambda_1$ of the graph Laplacian is a strict upper bound for $2 h_G$.
+In turn, this curvature controls how effectively gradients can populate through each neighbourhood of the graph (one possible definition of over-squashing).
+Finally, although the exact Cheeger value is infeasible to compute, the first eigenvalue $\lambda_1$ of the graph Laplacian is a strict upper bound for $2 h_G$.

 In summary, we expect that graphs with low Cheeger values should suffer more from over-squashing.

 ### 5.2 Do average shortest path and graph diameter correlate with model performance?
-We observed no correlation between the relative performance of any of the models and the average shortest path nor the diameter.
+We observe no correlation between the relative performance of any of the models and the average shortest path nor the diameter.
 This affirms our suspicion that this statistic is not indicative of the presence of LRI in the dataset.

 | <img width="457" alt="image" src="https://github.com/madhurapawaruva/uva-dl2-team11-forpeer/assets/117770386/d82a26ae-4c3d-4433-a366-05bc82f3c638"> | <img width="458" alt="image" src="https://github.com/madhurapawaruva/uva-dl2-team11-forpeer/assets/117770386/8d19afaf-3792-4cb8-bbce-6eda2e18123b"> |